-Outcome 8 Be able to support individuals through the process of dying
+Outcome 8 Support individuals through the process of dying

 - 1. carry out own role in an individual's care - 2. contribute to addressing any distress experienced by the individual promptly and in agreed ways - 3. adapt support to reflect the individual's changing needs or responses - 4. assess when an individual and key people need to be alone.